 Biogas becomes a supplementary fuel to existing natural gas plants and saturated steam for production processes.
-Through combustion in an eight-cycle endothermic engines (cogeneration) it is also used in electricity production plants.
+Through combustion in an

 All are highly technological systems managed by specialized personnel, according to strict protocols; together they have a production potential corresponding to 9% of the Group's overall energy needs.